Will help you to save on cellular data charges

 Before you rush to download YouTube Videos to your iPhone, you should probably be aware of the legality of doing so.
 Technically, downloading YouTube videos outside of the YouTube app is in breach of its terms of service.

 This means that, theoretically, YouTube could take action against you if you decide to follow these steps.
-This is largely to protect YouTube content, especially videos with protected media rights, but also to encourage users to subscribe to its YouTube Premium service, which does allow users to download videos to their devices.
+This is to protect YouTube content, especially videos with protected media rights, but also to encourage users to subscribe to its YouTube Premium service, which does allow users to download videos to their devices.

 However, there are no reports of YouTube ever taking steps against individual users who download videos (outside of YouTube Premium).
 Action has been taken against sites that automate the process, but not against individual users.